FranciscoZacarias/Algorithm-Visualizer-JavaFX/README.md

 ## Maze Generation Algorithms

+Before we take a look at the maze generation algorithms, I couldn't take another step without mentioning this great [blog](http://weblog.jamisbuck.org/2011/2/7/maze-generation-algorithm-recap) about it!
+Surely my job would be much harder had I not found it.
+Hats off to Jamis Buck.

 #### Recursive Backtracker

 This algorithm picks random directions in the grid to go to, as long as they have not been visited yet.
 If it sees itself stuck, it backtracks itself to the last node with an available neighbor.
 If no more are available, it backtracks back to the root node and the algorithm is complete.